TheShermanTanker/pypy/pypy/doc/faq.rst

 the 1.4 release, and support is almost complete.
 CPython extension modules in PyPy are often much slower than in CPython due to the need to emulate refcounting.
-It is often faster to take out your c-extension and replace it with a pure python or CFFI version that the JIT can optimize.
+It is often faster to take out your c-extension and replace it with a pure python or CFFI version.
 If trying to install module xyz, and the module has both a C and a Python version of the same code, try first to disable the C version; this is usually easily done by changing some line in ``setup.py``.